anirudh-muthuswamy/Image_Manipulation_Java/README.md

 The View class is where the Actual user interacts with the program.
 The program supports 2 types of interactions.
 Text based and GUI based.

-1.The text based interaction can be called by passing the -text flag while running the JAR file.
+1. The text based interaction can be called by passing the -text flag while running the JAR file.
 	It supports all the commands as mentioned later in this document.

 2. The GUI based interaction is the default interaction medium. ie it requires no flag to be to loaded while running the jar file.
 	We use the JAVA SWING framework package to create our GUI.
-	The design of the GUI View is as follows : a.Main Frame : this is the main parent frame that contains all other components of the GUI.
-(Component Type : JFrame) b.Menu Items : On the top of our program window, we create a Menu Bar which provides the user all the functionalites supported in the program.
+	The design of the GUI View is as follows :
+	a.
+Main Frame : this is the main parent frame that contains all other components of the GUI.
+(Component Type : JFrame)
+	b.
+Menu Items : On the top of our program window, we create a Menu Bar which provides the user all the functionalites supported in the program.
 		The remainder of the Main Frame is divided into 2 parts(leftPanel and imagePanel) in a columnwise fashion, creating demarkation between the image canvas and the left panel hich has to more panels aligned row wise(imageListPanel and HistogramPanel).(Component Type : JMenuBar)
 		The Menu Items have Menu Options such as FILE ,FILTER ,TRANSFORM ,MODIFY.
 Each of these sub menu's have clickable menu options which are